 An attic fan works similarly to a bathroom exhaust fan.
 You can wire an attic fan to a timer to automate the turning on the process.
 For example, you can set a timer for 9:00 am to 4:00 pm, during which the attic fan will be running.

-If you would like to turn your attic fan on and off like the lights, you can add a wall switch.
+If you want to turn your attic fan on and off like the lights, you can add a wall switch.
 However, the switch should be installed next to the hatch.

 How Does an Attic Fan Work?